david19097/Liars_Poker_simple_sim/README.txt

 Alternatively you can open the popup.js file to load the program in browser however it will not feature audio.
-To enable audio open the extension folder in terminal (cd path/to/your/Liars_Poker_Sim) and run; python -m http.server 8000 Then enter into browser; http://localhost:8000/popup.html
+To enable audio open the extension folder in terminal (cd path/to/your/Liars_Poker_Sim) and run; python -m http.server 8000 Then enter into browser; http://localhost:8000/popup.html To run the app on your local server python must be downloaded- https://www.python.org/downloads/